Planet

 Further detail on approach

-- The gases included in the calculations are those in the Kyoto basket of gases – largest contributors are carbon dioxide and methane.
+- The gases included in the calculations are those in the Kyoto basket of gases – the largest contributors are carbon dioxide and methane.

 - Where possible, we have utilized supporting documents from the assets and companies we have invested in to determine emissions based on actual consumption data, or we have used GHG reports created for regulatory purposes.
 However, due to the widespread distribution of emission sources, challenges in data collection, or the limited scope of regulatory reports, we have occasionally resorted to estimating emissions using production or activity data.
 For these estimations, our centralized approach employs common emission factors and Global Warming Potentials (GWPs) as outlined in the IPCC’s Sixth Assessment Report.

-- A fundamental part of our business involves the trading of commodities between various parties, which necessitates the global transportation of physical goods across markets.
+- A fundamental part of our operations involves the trading of commodities among various parties, which necessitates the global transportation of physical goods across markets.
 This activity is directly related to Scope 3 emissions from categories 6 (Business Travel), 8 (Upstream Leased Assets), and 9 (Downstream Transportation and Distribution).
 Therefore, we have incorporated these Scope 3 emission categories into our emission reporting since they are most pertinent to our business model, ensuring a comprehensive assessment of our environmental impact.

 - Category 6: Upstream – Business travel.